aigrowthtools/aigrowthtools.github.io/_tabs/terms-and-conditions.md

 ### 2.1 Ownership of Content

-All original content published on **AI Growth Tools** — including but not limited to articles, blog posts, images, graphics, comparison tables, charts, and website design — is the intellectual property of AI Growth Tools and is protected under applicable copyright laws, including the Indian Copyright Act, 1957.
+All original content published on **AI Tool Growth** — including but not limited to articles, blog posts, images, graphics, comparison tables, charts, and website design — is the intellectual property of AI tool Growth and is protected under applicable copyright laws, including the Indian Copyright Act, 1957.

 ### 2.2 Permitted Use